Overview

 How it works

-When both automatic and manual in-meeting notice are enabled:- You join a meeting on Google Meet or Zoom.
+When automatic in-meeting notice is enabled:- You join a meeting on Google Meet or Zoom.

 - Granola attempts to auto-post your notice message into the meeting chat.